Billy Aitken (footballer)

 William John Aitken (2 February 1894 – 9 August 1973) was a Scottish football player and manager.

 A forward, he was known for his trait of bouncing the ball on his head whilst running along the touchline, and was normally known as Willie or Billy.
-He began his career at Kirkintilloch, before joining Rangers via Queen's Park in 1918.
-He signed with Port Vale in 1919, before he was sold on to Newcastle United for £2,500 in May 1920.
-He spent four seasons at Tyneside, before joining Preston North End in 1924.
-He spent two years with the "Lambs", and after spells at Chorley, Norwich City, and Bideford Town, he was appointed as head coach at Italian club Juventus in 1928.
-He moved on to France the following year to play for AS Cannes.
-He played in the 1932 Coupe de France final victory, and was later appointed as club manager.
-He then spent 1934 to 1936 as player-manager at Stade de Reims, and then took charge at FC Antibes between 1936 and 1938.
-During World War II he worked as a defence contractor at Vickers-Armstrongs, and he coached across Europe and also worked for a wine and spirits distributor.
+He began his career at Kirkintilloch before joining Rangers via Queen's Park in 1918.
+He signed with Port Vale in 1919 before he was sold to Newcastle United for £2,500 in May 1920.
+He spent four seasons at Tyneside before joining Preston North End in 1924.
+He spent two years with the "Lambs", and had spells at Chorley, Norwich City and Bideford Town.

+He was appointed as head coach at Italian club Juventus in 1928.
+He moved on to France the following year to play for Cannes.
+He played in the 1932 Coupe de France final victory and was later appointed as club manager.
+He then spent 1934 to 1936 as player-manager at Reims and then took charge at Antibes between 1936 and 1938.
+During World War II, he worked as a defence contractor at Vickers-Armstrongs, and he coached across Europe, in addition to working for a wine and spirits distributor.